My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS30.jpg

-In 1992 Bruce released his first full-band albums without some combination of the E Street Band.
-He had two albums worth of material that he didn’t feel fit together in one package, so he broke them into two separate albums, Human Touch and Lucky Town, and released them on the same day.
-Like Born in the USA I didn’t like these albums but have come to appreciate them more over time, though still consider them two of his weakest efforts.
+In 1992, Bruce released his first full-band albums without some combination of the E Street Band.
+He had two albums worth of material that he didn’t feel fit together, so he broke them into two albums – Human Touch and Lucky Town – and released them on the same day.
+I did not like these albums, continuing my general distance from Bruce and his career.
+I have come to appreciate the two albums more over time, though still consider them among his weakest releases.
 The lead single, “57 Channels,” sounded like a lame commentary on contemporary society compared to his lyrical proficiency in the past.
-The albums are filled with keyboards that again sound cheesy to me and a weak fill for the full-band sound we’d come to expect from him.
+The albums were filled with keyboards that again sounded cheesy to me and a weak fill for the full-band sound we’d come to expect.
 These only made fans like me pine for the rich tapestry of his 1970s albums with musical depth and colourful characters and descriptions.

-There are some lovely ballads on these albums, and it’s from those that I select the songs for this playlist.
-Despite the sound change Bruce certainly hadn’t lost his knack for a lovely melody.
-But in 1992 grunge was the rage (literally) and Bruce was seen as a has-been from prior decades (it had been five years since his last album, the longest break in his career), and though he still had his die-hard fans who pushed these albums to top five chart positions, the albums failed to sustain Bruce at the upper echelons of the music world.
-As is so often the cruel fate of fame and success in the art world, Bruce had fallen unceremoniously from the heights to a purgatory position of being respected but treated indifferently as an artist.
-As he noted in his autobiography, he felt these albums hadn’t been criticized so much as ignored.
-He himself passed over this period in his life in the book with barely a mention of these albums.
+There were some lovely ballads on the albums.
+Bruce certainly hadn’t lost his knack for a lovely melody.
+But in 1992, grunge was the rage (literally) and Bruce was seen as a has-been from prior decades.
+It had been five years since his last album, the longest break in his career, and though he still had his die-hard fans who pushed the albums to top five chart positions, they failed to sustain Bruce at the upper echelons of the music world.
+As is so often the cruel fate of fame and success in the art world, Bruce had fallen unceremoniously to a purgatory position.
+He was respected but the broad public was indifferently to him as an artist.
+As he noted in his autobiography, he felt these albums had not been criticized so much as ignored.
+Even Bruce passed over this period in his life in the book with barely a mention of these albums.
+They also rarely appear in his setlists when he tours.

 BS31.jpg

-The 1990s saw Bruce fall into a family lifestyle as he and Patti had three children, born in 1990, 1991, and 1994.
-Musically he continued on as always and not entirely without some success.
-In 1994 he provided a song to the movie, Philadelphia.
-The song, “Streets of Philadelphia,” would earn Bruce an Academy Award.
-He also brought the E Street Band together to assemble his first Greatest Hits album that would include four new recordings.
-These recording sessions would be the basis of a 1996 documentary, Blood Brothers.
-The four songs were strong, sounding fuller and tougher than anything heard since the early 80s, giving hope for a return to form for The Boss.
-The album would go to #1 showing he still had a strong following, especially for his back catalogue of hits.
+The 1990s saw Bruce focus on family as he and Patti had three children, born in 1990, 1991, and 1994.
+Musically, he continued as always and not entirely without some success.
+In 1994, he provided a song, “Streets of Philadelphia,” for the film, Philadelphia, which earned him an Academy Award.
+He also brought together the E Street Band to record, resulting in four new songs which were included in his first greatest hits album, released in 1995.
+The recording sessions were the basis of a 1996 documentary, Blood Brothers.
+The new songs were strong, sounding fuller and tougher than anything since the early ‘80s, giving hope for a return to form for The Boss and the E Street Band.
+The compilation album went to #1, showing he still had a strong following, especially for his back catalogue of hits.

 BS32.jpg

-In 1995 he would also release his next album, The Ghost of Tom Joad, another of his ‘dust bowl’ acoustic albums.
-Like Nebraska, it is filled with strong songs, but I just can’t buy into Bruce as the solo singer-songwriter.
-I find many of the songs plodding and his voice ill-suited to these sparse acoustic arrangements.
-He tends to speak or mumble many of the lyrics, which do little to support the substance of the words.
-Unlike a Bob Dylan or Neil Young, his voice lacks the distinctiveness to make the songs intriguing without instrumentation.
-When he would record a full-band version of the title track many years later, it showed how amazing these songs could be if given the help of his total sound.
-Again, Bruce has many fans of these albums, and I take nothing away from the critical and fan appreciation for these songs.
-They’re just not for me, and I don’t think I listened to this album until a full ten years after it was released.
-As always he toured to support it, this time around the world in small venues with just him on stage playing acoustic versions of his songs new and old.
-In Toronto it was the first chance to see him at a small venue, Massey Hall, since he played Seneca College in 1975.
+In 1995, he also released his next album, The Ghost of Tom Joad, the next of his ‘dust bowl’ acoustic albums.
+Like Nebraska, it was filled with strong songs, but I just couldn’t buy into Bruce as the solo singer-songwriter.
+I found many of the songs plodding and his voice ill-suited to the sparse acoustic arrangements.
+He tended to speak or mumble many of the lyrics, which did little to support the substance of the words.
+Unlike a Bob Dylan or Neil Young, his voice lacked the distinctiveness to make the songs intriguing without fuller instrumentation.
+When he would record a full-band version of the title track many years later, it showed how amazing the songs could be if given the help of his total sound.
+Again, Bruce had many fans of these albums, and I take nothing away from the critical and fan appreciation for them.
+They just weren’t for me, and I don’t think I listened to this album until a full ten years after it was released.
+He toured to support it, this time around the world in small venues with just him on stage playing acoustic versions of his songs, new and old.
+In Toronto, it was the first chance to see him at a small venue, Massey Hall, since he had played Seneca College in 1975.

-While The Ghost of Tom Joad included contributions from Patti, Danny Federici, Gary W. Tallent, and violinist Suzie Tyrell who would become a near permanent guest of the E Street band later, it was still mostly a Bruce-only recording.
-The album wouldn’t crack the top ten, the first of his to not do so since his second album.
-However, the nostalgia factor for his older material was sparked first by the 1998 release of a box set of outtake recordings and B-sides, Tracks, and then by the 1999 release of an album of more outtake recordings, 18 Tracks.
-These gave fans new music and songs but from Bruce’s heyday, when he was recording his most beloved albums during the 70s and 80s.
-However these only sold moderately, drawing support only from the die-hard fans.
+While The Ghost of Tom Joad included contributions from Patti, Danny Federici, Gary W. Tallent, and violinist Suzie Tyrell, who would become a near permanent guest of the E Street band later, it was still mostly a Bruce-only recording.
+The album did not crack the top ten, the first of his to come short of that distinction since his second LP.
+However, the nostalgia factor for his older material was sparked first by the 1988 release of a box set of outtake recordings and B-sides, Tracks, and then by a 1999 release of an album of more outtakes, 18 Tracks.
+These gave fans new music and songs but from Bruce’s heyday, when he was recording his most beloved albums during the ‘70s and ‘80s.
+These only sold moderately, drawing support only from the die-hard fans, but perhaps served as further reinvigoration of the Springsteen brand.

 The E Street Band, 1999 (L to R): Danny Federici, Max Weinberg, Nils Lofgren, Roy Bittan, Clarence Clemons, Bruce & Patti, Steve Van Zandt, Gary W. Tallent